MANAS: Multi-Agent Neural Architecture Search: Introduction

-Researchers have used a wealth of techniques ranging from reinforcement learning, where a controller network is trained to sample promising architectures~\citep{ZophLe17_NAS,Zoph2018_NASNet,Pham2018_ENAS}, to evolutionary algorithms that evolve a population of networks for optimal DNN design~\citep{Real2018_AmoebaNet,Liu18_HEVO}.
+Researchers have used a wealth of techniques ranging from reinforcement learning, where a controller network is trained to sample promising architectures~\cite{ZophLe17_NAS,Zoph2018_NASNet,Pham2018_ENAS,bender2020can}, to evolutionary algorithms that evolve a population of networks for optimal DNN design~\cite{Real2018_AmoebaNet,Liu18_HEVO,lopes2022towards}, to optimization on random graphs \cite{ru2020nago}.
 Alas, these approaches are inefficient and can be extremely computationally and/or memory intensive as some require all tested architectures to be trained from scratch.
-Weight-sharing, introduced in ENAS~\citep{Pham2018_ENAS}, can alleviate this problem.
-Even so, these techniques cannot easily scale to large datasets, e.g., ImageNet.
-More recently, gradient-based frameworks enabled efficient solutions by introducing a continuous relaxation of the search space.
-For example, DARTS \citep{Liu2019_DARTS} uses this relaxation to optimise architecture parameters using gradient descent in a bi-level optimisation problem, while SNAS \citep{Xie19_SNAS} updates architecture parameters and network weights under one generic loss.
+Weight-sharing, introduced in ENAS~\cite{Pham2018_ENAS}, can alleviate this problem.
+Even so, these techniques cannot easily scale to large datasets, e.g., ImageNet, relying on human-defined heuristics for architecture transfer.
+Recently, low-fidelity estimates, performance predictors and guiding mechanisms have also been studied to improve the search cost and reduce the memory and computation required \cite{mellor2021neural,lopes2021epe,white2021bananas,ning2021evaluating,white2021powerful,lopes2022guided}.
+More, gradient-based frameworks enabled efficient solutions by introducing a continuous relaxation of the search space.
+For example, DARTS \cite{Liu2019_DARTS} uses this relaxation to optimise architecture parameters using gradient descent in a bi-level optimisation problem, while SNAS \cite{Xie19_SNAS} updates architecture parameters and network weights under one generic loss.
 Still, due to memory constraints the search has to be performed on $8$ cells, which are then stacked $20$ times for the final architecture.
-This solution is a coarse approximation to the original problem as show in Section~\ref{sec:exp} of this work and in \cite{\benchmarkREF}.
-In fact, we show that searching directly over 20 cells leads to a reduction in test error (0.24 p.p.; 8\% relative to~\citealp{Liu2019_DARTS}).
-ProxylessNAS \citep{Cai2018_proxylessNAS} is one exception, as it can search for the final models directly; nonetheless they still require twice the amount of memory used by our proposed algorithm.
+This solution is a coarse approximation to the original problem as shown in Section~\ref{sec:exp} of this work and in \cite{Yang2020NASEFH,Sciuto2019_random,Li2019_random}, receiving some criticisms outlined in \cite{Zela2020Understanding,Yang2020NASEFH,wan2022redundancy}.
+In fact, we show that searching directly over 20 cells leads to a reduction in test error (8\% relative to~\cite{Liu2019_DARTS}).
+ProxylessNAS \cite{Cai2018_proxylessNAS} is one exception, as it can search for the final models directly; nonetheless they still require twice the amount of memory used by our proposed algorithm, while offering no theoretical guarantees.